abhaykatheria/multiple-linear-regression/README.md

 Sklearn is used to generate test and train data
 Their is one categorical feature in the data so i have encoded it using one hot encoder Normalisation was really necessary in ths case as data values were really large.
+Normalisaton was done so that all the data fits into a range such that its mean beome zero and standard deviation becomes 1 , this will create an even distribution.
-I needed to avoid Dummy variable trap that is why deleted the first column genereated by One hot encoder
+I needed to avoid Dummy variable trap that is why deleted the first column genereated by One hot encoder.